ACOUSTIC GUITAR BRACE SUPPORT - Optional Feature For Pressing Over The Body

 Turn the handle and press in the fret.

-After pressing each fret, remove the tongue support from the rails before proceeding with any further work.
+After pressing each fret, remove the tongue support from the rails before proceeding further.